GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/pwa-checklist/index.md

 engaging experience.

 Take form submission for example.
-The simplest way to implement that is an HTML form that `POST`s on submit.
+The simplest way to implement that is an HTML form that submits a `POST` request.
 After building that, you can enhance the experience with JavaScript to do form validation and submit the form via AJAX, improving the experience for users who can support it.

 Consider that your users will experience your site across a spectrum of